nuxeo/doc.nuxeo.com-content/src/nxdoc/nuxeo-server/administration/elasticsearch-setup.md

 elasticsearch.enabled=false
 ```

-### {{> anchor 'disablingelasticsearchforauditlogs'}}Disabling Elasticsearch for Audit Logs
+### Disabling Elasticsearch for Audit Logs

-When Elasticsearch is enabled and&nbsp;the `audit.elasticsearch.enabled` property is set to&nbsp;`true` in `nuxeo.conf`&nbsp;which is the case by default, Elasticsearch&nbsp;is used as a backend for audit logs.
+When Elasticsearch is enabled and the `audit.elasticsearch.enabled` property is set to `true` in `nuxeo.conf` which is the case by default, Elasticsearch is used as a backend for audit logs.

 This improves scalability, especially when using Nuxeo Drive with a large set of users.